doublesecretagency/craft-googlemaps/docs/static-maps/README.md

+---
+description: Static maps are great for showing maps that don't require user interaction.
+Using Twig or PHP, the static map API lets you chain commands together easily.
+---

 # Static Maps

 Whether you are working in Twig or PHP, the syntax is nearly identical.
 Unlike the [Universal API](/dynamic-maps/universal-api/) for dynamic maps, there is no JavaScript equivalent for static maps.